 Getting the most out of your primary care requires having a good relationship with your provider.
 And if you identify as LGBTQ, this is especially important for several reasons.

 For example, being open and honest with your provider about things like your sexual activity allows them to provide safe-sex education that pertains to you, or stop asking you about birth control if it isn't relevant.

 Or, if you are receiving hormone treatments, your primary care provider needs to know so that they don't prescribe other medications that could interact with the hormones.

-At Main Line Health, our Comprehensive Gender Care Program works together with our Inclusive Care Program, which is a team of primary care providers that are passionate and knowledgeable about LGBTQ care, to ensure expert level primary care for gender expansive patients.
+At Main Line Health, our Gender Care Program works together with our Inclusive Care Program, which is a team of primary care providers that are passionate and knowledgeable about LGBTQ care, to ensure expert level primary care for gender expansive patients.
 Providers in this program provide exemplary care for all patients and all gender identities.
 Since every patient is unique, we can help you find the gender-affirming primary care provider who can meet your personal needs.